jameskirk36/lizard-website/content/pages/components.md

   ## What does training with me involve?

-  I offer a free consultation where we can have a talk about what your health and fitness goals are, this will include a lifestyle assessment and body metric measurements.
+  I offer a free consultation to discuss your health and fitness goals, this will include a lifestyle assessment and body metric measurements.

   My packages include: